MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-hang-detection.md

 ## Reset (Surprise-Removal)

-Once the ceset recovery can proceed, the bus causes the Plug and Play (PnP) manager to generate a surprise-remove IRP, provided the support is present at the ACPI/UEFI level.
+Once the reset recovery can proceed, the bus causes the Plug and Play (PnP) manager to generate a surprise-remove IRP, provided the support is present at the ACPI/UEFI level.
 NDIS, on receiving the surprise-remove IRP, calls back into `WMBCLASS` for a surprise-remove PnP event callback. `WMBCLASS` handles the surprise-removal operation.
 At this point, all the commands, etc. must be completed and the data packets must be returned successfully back to NDIS.
 Otherwise, the surprise-removal operation will not complete.
 The rest of flow is identical to a real device surprise-remove on a bus, for example USB.

 1. NDIS calls the PnP event for surprise-removal.
 2. `WMBCLASS` ignores the return of hung MBIM command and returns the original NDIS command.